//SHOW ME A SIGN//

 In the healing world, it’s pretty easy to attend a few workshops and then turn yourself loose on an unexpecting clientele, not realizing that the INCREDIBLE insight you feel you’re passing on to them has potential to harm if they’re not ready to hear your message.
 I have so been there.

 It’s very easy as an inexperienced healer to pick up on fears held within another person’s energy-body and confuse that with a higher truth.
 Big fears like the one I had tend to hang around in the aura, especially if we’re nourishing the fear with worry and anxiety, which can enlargen the energetic space it occupies.
-The person channeling on your behalf thinks they’ve made contact with the spirit realms but in reality they’ve just snatched low-hanging fruit from a dusty aura.
+The person channeling on your behalf thinks they’ve made contact with the spirit realms but in reality, they’ve just snatched low-hanging fruit from a dusty aura.

 I think this is the main thing that happened with me.
 My friends were incredibly kind, well-meaning people, but we were all so new to healing.
-We didn’t know our hermetic ass from our elbow, and there was no chapter in the healing handbooks that mentioned “You have no fucking clue what you’re doing right now, so fucking chill out”.
+We didn’t know our hermetic ass from our elbow, and there was no chapter in the healing handbooks that mentioned, “You have no fucking clue what you’re doing right now, so fucking chill out.”

 Not to mention, the vision originated with me.
 So this criticism is not just for newbie healers, but also for ourselves.
-It’s bloody HARD to differentiate mind-manufactured visions we receive in meditation against what can be considered divinely channelled.
+It’s bloody HARD to differentiate mind-manufactured visions we receive in meditation against what can be considered divinely channeled.
 Surrendering yourself to become a vessel that can receive that kind of vision is not easy, and it takes time.

 If someone has told you some weird shit that makes you feel uncomfortable, whether it be a healer, astrologer channeller or otherwise, hold steady.
-Not only is it unlikely to be true, I’m willing to bet it’s also not very helpful.
+Not only is it unlikely to be true, but I’m willing to bet it’s also not very helpful.